scrowder1172/APICallTutorial/README.md

 # API Call Tutorial

-## <a href="https://medium.com/@jpmtech">Chase on Medium.com</a>
+## Based off <a href="https://medium.com/@jpmtech">Chase on Medium.com</a>

-This is from Chase's Medium articles about calling APIs from iOS apps.
+This is based off Chase's Medium articles about calling APIs from iOS apps.
 This project creates an iOS app that calls APIs from https://jsonplaceholder.typicode.com

 ## Article Link